EpicTaru/Equipviewer/README.md

 2. Unzip the release package.

-3. In the extracted folder, copy the unzipped directory `equipviewer-ashita-<version>` subdirectory to the Ashita addon directory.
+3. In the extracted folder, copy the unzipped directory `equipviewer-<version>` subdirectory to the Ashita addon directory.

-4. Rename the `equipviewer-ashita-<version>` directory to `equipviewer`.
+4. Rename the `equipviewer-<version>` directory to `equipviewer`.

 5. Load the addon via the `default.txt` script or Ashita `/addon load equipviewer` command.